sergei202/okcoders-module3/week4/homework.md

  - More comments
  - Added a side menu with routing

-I want you guys to go through each area and make you **FULLY UNDERSTAND**:
+I want you guys to go through each area and make sure you **FULLY UNDERSTAND**:
 - Client
 	- Angular Routing
 	- `HttpClient`